-- Patrons of gyms, fitness, and recreational centers, including city, school, and other publicly-owned and managed facilities are required to wear masks at all times, and these establishments are limited to no more than 50 percent capacity.
+- Patrons of gyms, fitness, and recreational centers, including city, school, and other publicly-owned and managed facilities, must require masks and allow for six-feet of social distancing between parties.

-Click here for more information about Jackson County’s and Wyandotte County’s guidelines.
+Click here for more information about Jackson County’s guidelines.

 - Kansas City, Mo.

 - Platte County

 - Johnson County